russellramey/sheets2json/README.md

-# SheetsProxy
+# Sheets2Json
 Simple application that provides a read-only REST endpoint for any publicly accessible Google Sheet, .xlsx/.xls, or .csv document.
 This api will attempt to return the provided Sheet data in structured JSON.
+Pass in any remote document or Google Sheet url and recieve a structured JSON response.

 ## Requirements
 - Node